zfedoran/brine-ed25519/README.md

 - Drops in easily to any Solana smart contract
 - Verifies dynamically created payloads

----

-## Implementation Details

 Signature verification roughly follows [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032), with adaptations from:

-- `ed25519-dalek`
-- `curve25519-dalek` internal operations

-⚠️ **Note**: This implementation is optimized for efficiency within Solana.
-It is *not* a general-purpose Ed25519 verifier.

----

-## 🔐 Security & Audit

-This implementation is taken from the [code-vm](https://github.com/code-payments/code-vm) (MIT-licensed), which was written and maintained by the author of this crate.

-- ✅ Reviewed as part of the [code-vm](https://github.com/code-payments/code-vm) audit by [OtterSec](https://osec.io)
-- ✅ Peer reviewed by [@stegaBOB](https://github.com/stegaBOB) and [@deanmlittle](https://github.com/deanmlittle)

-Big thanks to both reviewers for helpful suggestions and CU reductions!

 ---